casas231/YTPlusM/README.md

 <li><strong>YTPlusM DIY:</strong></li>
 <p><strong>From now, YOU can build the IPAs of YTPlusM with GitHub Actions!
-Fork <a href="https://github.com/Mark02-2012/YTPlusM-DIY">YTPlusM-DIY repo</a> (to build YTPlusM with YTLite from 5.1 to 5.2.1, no 5.2, without DRM Patreon subscription); then go to Actions, workflows, "Create YouTube Plus app", make sure it is selected the branch "YTPlusM_DIY" and create your total functioning IPA!</strong>
+Fork this repo (to build YTPlusM with YTLite from 5.1 to 5.2.1, no 5.2, without DRM Patreon subscription); then go to Actions, workflows, "Create YouTube Plus app", make sure it is selected the branch "main" and create your total functioning IPA!</strong>
 View also <a href=#how-to-build-youtube-plus-and-ytplusm-app-using-github-actions>How to build YouTube Plus and YTPlusM app using GitHub Actions</a> to learn how to create YTPlus and YTPlusM IPAs.
 <li><strong>IMPORTANT: read <a href="#must-read">this</a></strong></li></p>